 PAW conducts up to six “street” clinics each year, caring for an average of 70 animals at each clinic.
 This includes, among other treatment, vaccinations, dewormings, and appropriate flea and heartworm medications.
 More in-depth care is provided in cooperation with local veterinary practices.
 The nonprofit was started by Dr. Larry Sams and others in 2004.

-The nonprofit organization is celebrating 10 years of serving pets of people who are homeless in
+The nonprofit organization serves pets of people who are homeless in

 The clinic, founded in 1990, provides veterinary care and treatment to injured wildlife as well as shelter animals.
 It was established by Dr. Jean Cypher.

 Outside In helps homeless youth and other marginalized people move towards improved health and self-sufficiency.
 Virginia Woof Dog Daycare is a nationally-recognized job training program for Outside In’s clients.
 We are looking for volunteers to assist with a variety of duties including registering dog clients, tending to the welfare of the dogs, picking up after the dogs, answering questions for customers and assisting with dog activities.
 For a complete position description and a volunteer application, please go to www.outsidein.org/volunteer.htm